wdporter/i-am-that-vuepress/50-self-awareness-is-the-witness/readme.md

 Examine the idea, see its inherent contradictions and realise that your present existence is like a shower of sparks, each spark lasting a second and the shower itself — only a minute or two.
 Surely a thing of which the beginning is the end, can have no middle.
 Respect your terms.
-Reälity cannot be momentary.
+Reality cannot be momentary.
 It is timeless, but timelessness is not duration.

 **Q:**&ensp;I admit that the world in which I live is not the real world.
 But